janlv/cads-fmi-demo/DEV.md

 ## Container image tweaks

-- `docker compose build` (or `podman`) uses the local sources plus the binaries produced by `build.sh`.
-Rebuild whenever you touch the Go code or FMUs.
+- `build.sh` compiles the Go binaries, builds the container image (preferring Podman but falling back to Docker), syncs custom CA certificates into Minikube, installs Argo if missing, and loads the freshly built image into the active Minikube profile.
+Re-run it whenever you change the Go code, FMUs, or Dockerfile contents.
-- `./build.sh --mode local --image cads-fmi-demo:latest` builds only the Podman image consumed by `run.sh --mode local`.
-Run `./build.sh --mode argo` (or omit `--mode`) when you need the Docker/Compose image for Kubernetes/Argo flows—the same command now also syncs Minikube CA certs, ensures the Argo controller is installed, and loads the freshly built image into the Minikube profile so workloads can pull it.
-Override `--image` if you use a different tag (the loader honors that tag as well).
+- Override `--image` to push/tag alternative names and `--fmil-home` to reuse an existing FMIL installation rather than installing under `./.local/`.
 - To debug inside the container, start an interactive shell:

   ```bash